bbyars/mountebank/README.md

 match the versions I show in the [milestones](https://github.com/bbyars/mountebank/milestones) page, which gives expected dates.

-mountebank is provided free of charge and maintained in my free time.
-All timeline expectations are best guesses, but sometimes life interferes.

-## Support

 Visit the [Google group](https://groups.google.com/forum/#!forum/mountebank-discuss) for any support questions.
 Don't be shy!

+mountebank is provided free of charge and maintained in my free time.
+As such, I'm unable to make any kind of guarantees around either support turn-around time or release dates.
+If your company has commitments that require more confidence and are willing to pay a reasonable services fee to obtain that confidence, you can contact me directly at brandon.byars@gmail.com.

 ## Build Status